apache/nuttx/Documentation/components/filesystem/unionfs.rst

   however, because the LPC1766 has insufficient RAM to support the THTTPD application in this configuration.

-See the README.txt file in each of these board directories for additional information about these configurations.
+See the documentation pages for each of these board for additional information about these configurations.